rmd06/flydb/README.md

 =====

-This is a simple fly (*Drosophila*) management web application, written for easy laboratory fly stock management and sharing.
+This is a simple fly (*Drosophila*) management web application, written to easy laboratory fly stock management and sharing.

 It is a project using Symfony2 by a novice web developer (also a young biologist, coincidentally), as his first web project, partly for fun.